 \subsubsection{New domain}

-Consider the label of the lattice site $(i,j)$ is $0$, then the current value of $\kappa$ is incremented by one.
-The new value of $\kappa$ is taken as the value of $k$, and the lattice site $(i,j)$ is relabelled with this value.
+Consider that the label of the lattice site $(i,j)$ is $0$, then the current value of $\kappa$ is incremented by one.
+The new value of $\kappa$ is taken as the value of $k$, and the lattice site $(i,j)$ is relabeled with this value.
 Like in the case of the left edge, set $x^k_{i,j}=-2$ and $y^k_{i,j}=-2$ for the path and ${\cal N}^k=1$ for the number of members.
-And, then, set the first (last) node variables of the path as $\alpha^k=i$ ($\gamma^k=i$) and $\beta^k=j$ ($\delta^k=j$).
+The first (last) node variables of the path are set as $\alpha^k=i$ ($\gamma^k=i$) and $\beta^k=j$ ($\delta^k=j$).
 We, then, scan the lattice site $(i+1,j)$, and followed by $(i, j+1)$.
 Similar to the case of the left edge column, discussed earlier, we can have four possible outcomes.
 The only difference is, in each of the cases the lattice site $(0,3)$ is replaced by $(i,j)$.
-The four cases are schematically shown in Fig.\ref{new_dom}.
+The four cases are schematically shown in Fig.~\ref{new_dom}.